GaryHostt/OCI_DevOps/README.md

-# Workshop: DevOps with OCI - Events, Functions, Notifications, and Streaming
+# Workshop: DevOps with OCI - Functions & API Gateway with Events, Notifications, Streaming, and more

 ![](screenshots/99.png)